tardis-key/siiRL/docs/start/install.rst

 - **FSDP** for training.
 - **SGLang** and **vLLM** for rollout generation.

+.. _install-docker:
-Install from docker image
+Method 1: Install from docker image
 -------------------------

 The stable image is ``siiai/siirl-base:vllm0.8.5.post1-sglang0.4.6.post5-cu124``.
 This images contains the latest version of inference and training framework and its dependencies.

+.. _install-pip:
-Install from PIP
+Method 2: Install from PIP
 -----------------

 We provide prebuilt python wheels for Linux.
 Install siiRL with the following command: